Gail Miller (businesswoman): Big League Utah

 In early 2023, Miller, her family, and the LHM Company started an effort to bring a Major League Baseball (MLB) team to Salt Lake City.
 This has been called the "Big League Utah" campaign.
 A "shovel ready" site in the Rocky Mountain Power District in west Salt Lake City has been identified to build a stadium.
 This site was selected because of its position between the airport and downtown.

 Miller's late husband, who died in 2009, spent a whole chapter of his autobiography on his love of ballparks, baseball, and softball.
 Miller described her efforts to bring MLB to Utah as extremely important to her and to her family.

 In early 2023, the LHMCO purchased billboards reading "Utah wants the A's" around Salt Lake City while representatives of the team were visiting to meet with the company.
-LHMCO made an effort to get the A's to temporarily relocated to Utah while waiting for the completion of its new stadium in Las Vegas.
+LHMCO made an effort to get the A's to temporarily relocate to Utah while waiting for the completion of its new stadium in Las Vegas.

 In 2023, the Larry H. Miller Company's real estate subsidiary purchased a 12-acre site near the proposed stadium.
 It was previously owned by ABF Freight, a shipping and logistics company.
 LHMCO expressed interest in buying the former Ramada Inn near the proposed baseball stadium.
 If LHMCO were to close on this property it would then have control of 18 acres of land near the stadium.
 These sites are part of the small amount of privately controlled land in the area not owned by Rocky Mountain Power.